Australia’s Veteran Support System at a Glance

 DVA also provides information and support for researchers, teachers and students wanting to know more about Australia’s military history, and administers commemorative grants programs that provide assistance to ex-service organisations and community groups to share the message of remembrance.

 The Office of Australian War Graves maintains Australia’s official commemoration program which recognises all those service personnel who have served our country in war and peace operations and died as a result of this service.
-This is achieved through the perpetual care and maintenance of our war cemeteries, individual graves, plagues and memorials that commemorate veterans who died as a result of their war or operational service.
-Australia recognises and honours nearly 350,000 eligible veterans in Australia’s official commemoration program.
+This is achieved through the perpetual care and maintenance of our war cemeteries, individual graves, plaques and memorials that commemorate veterans who died as a result of their war or operational service.
+Australia recognises and honours more than 350,000 eligible veterans in Australia’s official commemoration program.

 Back to topAccessing Services and Supports